travis-ci/docs-travis-ci-com/user/customizing-the-build.md

         - master
         - stable

 If you specify both, `only` takes precedence over `except`.
-By default, `gh-pages` branch are not built unless you add it to the whitelist.
+By default, `gh-pages` branch is not built unless you add it to the whitelist.

 > Note that for historical reasons `.travis.yml` needs to be present *on all active branches* of your project.